henryburon/henryburon.github.io/_posts/2023-09-10-path_planning.md

 3. Calculates the direction of the random configuration.
 4. Plans a new vertex delta (1) in the direction of the random configuration.
 5. Checks if the planned vertex collides with an obstacle, and either returns to Step 1 if needed, or continues if there will not be a collision.

+    Collision checking is implemented as follows:

+    ```python
+    elif self.state == "CHECK_COLLISIONS":
+                for obstacle in self.circles_list: # check each obstacle
+                    coord = obstacle["coordinate"] # get the center coordinate of the obstacle
+                    distance = self.distance(coord, self.q_new)
+                    if distance < obstacle["size"]: # if new configuration is within obstacle, get new random coordinate
+                        self.state = "RANDOM_CONFIG"
+                        return

+                    else:
+                        self.state = "CHECK_FOR_GOAL" # continue to next stage if no collision detected
+    ```

 6. Checks if the goal can be spotted (straight line, no obstacles) from the newest vertex.
 If so, a flag is activated and the algorithm ends.
 7. Updates the tree with the newest child vertex.

 The RRT is then animated with matplotlib.